-The spotlight turns to Zimbabwe’s First Chimurenga resistance in the latest African Colonial Resistance Movements entry.
+The spotlight turns to Zimbabwe’s First Chimurenga Pre-Colonial African resistance War in the latest African Colonial Resistance Movements entry.

 Fought on the Matebeleland and Mashonaland fronts against the British South Africa Company (BSAC), it represents an important chapter in Southern Africa’s responseÂ to Colonialism.